gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 Our disaster recovery strategy builds on two pillars: our backups and infrastructure as code repositories.

-During our platform building efforts we rebuilt the whole stack numerous times from code.
-Before launching the early access program, we rebuilt everything from scratch.
+During our platform building efforts we rebuilt the whole stack numerous times from code and before launching the early access program, we rebuilt everything from scratch.
 We also ran synthetic database restore tests.

 ### Encryption